labex-labs/open-source-labs/python/python-mastery/lab-ex1-6-defining-modules/en/step1.md

 # Understanding Python Modules

-A Python module is simply a file containing Python definitions and statements.
-The file name is the module name with the suffix `.py` appended.
-Modules allow you to logically organize your Python code, making it more reusable and maintainable.
+In Python, a module is like a container that holds Python definitions and statements.
+It's essentially a file, and the name of this file is the module name with the `.py` extension added at the end.
+Think of modules as toolboxes.
+They help you organize your Python code in a logical way, making it easier to reuse and maintain.
+Just like you'd keep different tools in separate boxes for better organization, you can group related Python code into different modules.

-Let's examine the files that have been prepared for this lab:
+Let's take a look at the files that have been set up for this lab:

-1. Open the `stock.py` file in the editor to view its contents:
+1. First, we'll open the `stock.py` file in the editor to see what's inside.
+To do this, we'll use the following commands.
+The `cd` command changes the directory to the `project` folder where our file is located, and the `cat` command displays the contents of the file.

 ```bash
 cd ~/project
 cat stock.py
 ```

-This file defines a `Stock` class that represents a stock with attributes for name, shares, and price, along with a method to calculate its cost.
+This `stock.py` file defines a `Stock` class.
+A class is like a blueprint for creating objects.
+In this case, the `Stock` class represents a stock.
+It has attributes (which are like characteristics) for the stock's name, the number of shares, and the price.
+It also has a method (which is like a function associated with the class) to calculate the cost of the stock.

-2. Now, examine the `pcost.py` file:
+2. Next, let's examine the `pcost.py` file.
+We'll use the `cat` command again to view its contents.

 ```bash
 cat pcost.py
 ```

-This file defines a function `portfolio_cost()` that reads a portfolio file and calculates the total cost of all stocks in the portfolio.
+This file defines a function called `portfolio_cost()`.
+A function is a block of code that performs a specific task.
+The `portfolio_cost()` function reads a portfolio file and calculates the total cost of all the stocks in that portfolio.

-3. Look at the sample portfolio data:
+3. Now, let's look at the sample portfolio data.
+We'll use the `cat` command to view the contents of the `portfolio.dat` file.

 ```bash
 cat portfolio.dat
 ```

-This file contains stock data in a simple format: ticker symbol, number of shares, and price per share.
+This file contains stock data in a simple format.
+Each line has the ticker symbol of the stock, the number of shares, and the price per share.

 ## Using the import Statement

-Python's `import` statement allows you to use code from other modules in your current program.
-Let's practice using different import techniques:
+Python's `import` statement is a powerful tool that allows you to use code from other modules in your current program.
+It's like borrowing tools from other toolboxes.
+Let's practice using different ways to import code:

-1. Start the Python interpreter:
+1. First, we need to start the Python interpreter.
+The Python interpreter is a program that executes Python code.
+We'll use the following command to start it.

 ```bash
 python3
 ```

-2. Import the `pcost` module and observe its behavior:
+2. Now, let's import the `pcost` module and see what happens.
+When we use the `import` statement, Python looks for the `pcost.py` file and makes the code inside it available for us to use.

 ```python
 import pcost
 ```

-You should see the output `44671.15`, which is the calculated cost of the portfolio from the `portfolio.dat` file.
-This happens because the code at the bottom of `pcost.py` runs automatically when the module is imported.
+You should see the output `44671.15`.
+This is the calculated cost of the portfolio from the `portfolio.dat` file.
+When the `pcost` module is imported, the code at the bottom of the `pcost.py` file runs automatically.

-3. Try calling the function with a different portfolio file:
+3. Let's try calling the `portfolio_cost()` function with a different portfolio file.
+We'll use the `pcost.portfolio_cost()` syntax to call the function from the `pcost` module.

 ```python
 pcost.portfolio_cost('portfolio2.dat')
 ```

-The output should be `19908.75`, representing the total cost of stocks in the second portfolio file.
+The output should be `19908.75`, which represents the total cost of the stocks in the second portfolio file.

-4. Now, import a specific class from the `stock` module:
+4. Now, let's import a specific class from the `stock` module.
+Instead of importing the whole module, we can just import the `Stock` class using the `from...import` statement.

 ```python
 from stock import Stock
 ```

-5. Create a Stock object and interact with it:
+5. After importing the `Stock` class, we can create a `Stock` object.
+An object is an instance of a class.
+We'll create a `Stock` object with the name `GOOG`, 100 shares, and a price of `490.10`.
+Then we'll print the name of the stock and calculate its cost using the `cost()` method.

 ```python
 s = Stock('GOOG', 100, 490.10)